HugoNjb/autoERP/UserManual.md

 2) The initial number of epochs.

-3) The number of epochs rejected during the artefact rejections.
+3) The number of epochs rejected during the artefacts rejection.

-4) The percentage of epochs rejected during the artefact rejections.
+4) The percentage of epochs rejected during the artefacts rejection.

 5) The number of epochs rejected because of a 30uV jumps from one time-frame to another.